Alocasia macrorrhiza 'Stingray'

 Regular irrigations are key.
 Periods of droughts will quickly slip the Alocasia back into its dormancy period, causing stunted growth and a bewildered plant owner.
 If it hasn't repotted in a while, there may be too many roots and not enough soil to retain moisture, thus leaving the soil to dry out quicker.
 Click on this link to learn more about a transplant.

 Pest damage can also cause issues down the line.
-Spider mite and mealybugs tend to be the usual inhabitants; check the leaves' undersides and along the leaf's central archway (midrib) for possible colonies.
-Spider mite are minute, almost transparent critters that roam around the leaf faces in search of chlorophyll, whereas mealybugs are white and are quite noticeable after a while.
+Spider Mites and Mealybugs tend to be the usual inhabitants; check the leaves' undersides and along the leaf's central archway (midrib) for possible colonies.
+Spider Mites are minute, almost transparent critters that roam around the leaf faces in search of chlorophyll, whereas mealybugs are white and are quite noticeable after a while.
 Both have an 'HQ' for their colonies that must be destroyed in order to reduce the overall population.
 Click on this link for more information.

 Dust the leaves regularly.
 Although this isn't too much of an issue, a build-up of dust particles can clog up the plant's pores, causing lowered light capturing-efficiency.
 Wipe the topside of the leaves down once a month to keep levels down and improve growing conditions.